Immigration to Chile: Greece

 The majority of Greek immigrants arrived in Chile at the beginning of the 20th century for his spirit adventurer.
 However, the chronicles of the time show that most attracted by the reputation he had acquired the north by the operation of nitrate.
 The country was plunging into an economic boom that lasted a very large period in which the Chileans did not pay taxes.
 Salitre fever attracted thousands of foreigners who came from Europe and some of the United States.
 The "nitrate" or city offices located close to the mineral operations were a glorious time.
 Furniture, curtains, carpets were imported from France or England and foreigners also imported European governesses to educate their shoots.

 Amid this flood of foreigners who populated northern Chilean appeared Greece.
-Was an numerous Collectivité Hellenic whose records were listed in two sources.
+Was a numerous Collectivité Hellenic whose records were listed in two sources.
 One of these was the extensive collaboration that gave the Chilean press through its pages in the newspaper El Mercurio.
 The other end of the fire under the rubble of the first home that housed the proto-Hellenes of Chile.

 In 1926 the first women's association for excellence, filóptoxos (friends of the poor) which was chaired by Xrisí Almallotis.
 Since then to date there have been about four or five generations of descendants of Greeks.
 Some have moved south and are grouped mainly in Santiago and Valparaíso.
 Others returned to the motherland after the first war but most of the immigrants stayed in their new country and founded numerous Greek-Chilean families.
 The main member of this community the employer is Constantino Kochifas, owner of the ships Skorpios in Puerto Montt.